nativescript-community/ui-chart/README.md

 ## Documentation

 The NativeScript 'ui-chart' plugin is based on the [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) library.
 In few words, its API is identical.
+The possibility to add API reference will be considered in the future.